Music belongs to people, not platforms.

 Show our work.

 Our source code is available for anyone to read.
 Our artist agreements are published.
 Our anti-piracy measures are documented.
 Our DMCA compliance is reported quarterly.
 If you want to know how Bela works, look.
-We have nothing to hide because we have nothing to hide.

 What we will never do